daronphang/programming-resources/design-patterns/OOP/structural/proxy.md

 Proxy is applicable whenever there is a need for more versatile/sophisticated reference to an object than a simple pointer:

-- Remote proxy provides a local representative for an object in a different address space.
+- Remote proxy provides a local representative for an object in a different address space
-- Virtual proxy creates expensive objects on demand.
+- Virtual proxy creates expensive objects on demand
-- Protection proxy controls access to an original object i.e. for different rights.
+- Protection proxy controls access to an original object i.e. for different rights

 ## Participants

 ### Proxy

-- Maintains a reference that lets proxy access the real subject.
+- Maintains a reference that lets proxy access the real subject
-- Provides an interface identical to Subject's.
+- Provides an interface identical to Subject's
-- Controls access to the real object and may be responsible for creating/deleting it.
+- Controls access to the real object and may be responsible for creating/deleting it

 ### Subject

-- Defines the common interface for RealSubject and Proxy.
+- Defines the common interface for RealSubject and Proxy

 ### RealSubject

-- Defines the real object that proxy represents.
+- Defines the real object that proxy represents

 ## Collaborations

-Proxy forwards requests to RealSubject when appropriate.
+Proxy forwards requests to RealSubject when appropriate

 ## Consequences